Raspberry Pi: Operating systems

 The recommended operating system is Raspberry Pi OS, a Debian-based Linux distribution optimized for Raspberry Pi hardware and tuned to have low base memory requirements.
 It is available in both 32-bit and 64-bit versions and comes in several editions: a standard edition, a "Lite" version without a desktop environment, and a "Full" version that includes a comprehensive suite of software.

 Raspberry Pi OS can be purchased pre-installed on a microSD card, or downloaded and installed using Raspberry Pi Imager, a utility introduced in March 2020 to simplify the installation of operating systems onto SD cards and other media for Raspberry Pi devices.
-Available for macOS, Raspberry Pi OS, Ubuntu, and Windows, Imager allows users to download and write operating system disk images within a single application.
-In addition to Raspberry Pi OS, the utility supports a variety of third-party operating systems, including Alpine Linux, Armbian, Emteria.OS (Android based), FreedomBox, Kali Linux, LibreELEC, RetroPie, RISC OS, SatNOGS, and Ubuntu.
+Available for macOS, Raspberry Pi OS, Ubuntu, and Microsoft Windows, Imager allows users to download and write operating system disk images within a single application.
+In addition to Raspberry Pi OS, the utility supports a variety of third-party operating systems, including Alpine Linux, Arch Linux ARM, Armbian, Emteria.OS (Android based), FreedomBox, Kali Linux, LibreELEC, RetroPie, RISC OS, SatNOGS, Ubuntu, and Windows.